NekoUnborn/AndrewDuggan_T3A2-A/README.md

 #### Show Kid:
 ![Show Individual Child and their checklist of medication](./docs/wireframes/mobile/ShowKid.png)

+This page represents an individual page that the user can access to view an individual checklist that they have created.
+This page displays the name of the checklist/child that has been created at the top of the page, so the user can easily see what checklist they are looking at right away and can either continue or change to another list if they need to.

+Following the heading, and acting as the main content of the page is the checklist component.
+This has been centered to draw all focus to itself.
+This was also the reasoning behind making it so large.
+Within the checklist component, there are two columns, each aligned to their respective sides, i.e The checkboxes and text are aligned to the left, while the time input field is aligned to the right side of the component.
+Each checkbox and their matching time field are left on the same line, so users can imply and understand that they are related.

+These features also work to improve the overall style of the page and make it pleasant for the user to look at.

 #### Add/Edit Child:
 ![Part 1 of the add/edit child form in mobile view](./docs/wireframes/mobile/AddEditKid2.png)
 ![Part 2 of the add/edit child form in mobile view](./docs/wireframes/mobile/AddEditKid1.png)

+Need to update these wireframes.
+Also document the changes made.
 <!-- CMP1043-4.1 Utilise an industry standard program for creation of wireframes & CMP1043-5.3 Provide UX/UI design documentation(wireframes) that adequately show Agile methodology implementation. - Provides wireframes that show exceptional planning of project flow and structure including but not limited to space distribution, content prioritisation, intended actions, functions, relationships between screens. -->

 ## Desktop/Tablet Wireframes: